sonic-net/SONiC/doc/sflow/sflow_hld.md

 * sflow sample-rate value

   Where
+  * value is the average number of packets skipped before the sample is taken.
+As per SAI samplepacket definition : *"The sampling rate specifies random sampling probability as the ratio of packets observed to samples generated.
+For example a sampling rate of 100 specifies that, on average, 1 sample will be generated for every 100 packets observed."*
-  * value is a percentage of the bandwidth of the port expressed in bits per second.
-The value of 0 is used to disable sFlow.
+  * The value of 0 is used to disable sFlow.
-  * A value of .0001 would yield the following sampling rates:

-       sampling.1G = 1 in 1,000

-       sampling.10G = 1 in 10,000

-       sampling.40G = 1 in 40,000

-       sampling.100G = 1 in 100,000

-* sflow genetlink \<name> \<multicast-group-id>
+* sflow genetlink \<add|del> \<name> \<multicast-group-id>

   Where
   * name is the Generic Netlink family name (defaults to psample)